Florian-Mt/patient-data-analyze/README.md

 ## Computing data on patients

 * Run `python generate_datasheets.py -f <YOUR_DATA_FILE.xlsx>`
-  * For example, with the provided training file: `python compute_data -f "./data/V3 estrazione dati antiemicranici al 9-5-24 con PDD.xlsx"`
+  * For example, with the provided training file: `python generate_datasheets.py -f "./data/V3 estrazione dati antiemicranici al 9-5-24 con PDD.xlsx"`

 The generated datasheets will be in the `output` folder by default.
 Use `-o <path>` or `--output-dir <path>` to change output directory.
 The path is created if necessary.